Love Me like You Do: Music video

+In France, the music video was broadcast on some channels with a warning Not advised to kids under 10 years old (in French : déconseillé aux moins de 10 ans) with some scenes from the movie blurred.

 Live performances and cover versions

+Live

 Goulding performed "Love Me like You Do" in March 2015 at a Nike app launch.
 On 17 October 2015, Goulding was invited by Taylor Swift on her 1989 Tour as a surprise guest to sing a duet with her.
 On 25 October 2015, Goulding delivered a performance at the 2015 MTV Europe Music Awards, which Billboard called "sexy" and "straightforward".
 On 7 November 2015, she sang it at the NRJ Music Awards.
 In the same month, she was also part of the American Express Unstaged, directed by Scarlett Johansson.
 On 20 November 2015, Goulding's performance at Idol Sweden included the song.
 On 24 November 2015, she and James Corden sang it in several genres during The Late Late Show with James Corden, including rock, hip hop, country, rave, reggae, folk, and gospel.
 Goulding performed it during Victoria's Secret Fashion Show, which aired on 8 December 2015.
 On 6 December 2015, she appeared at Capital FM's Jingle Bell Ball.
 On 10 December 2015, she gave another rendition of the song at the 2015 BBC Music Awards with the BBC Concert Orchestra.
-On 18 April 2020, Goulding performed the song's accoutic version at One World: Together at Home.
+On 18 April 2020, Goulding performed the song's acoustic version at One World: Together at Home.

+On 13 October 2023, Goulding performed an orchestral arrangement of the song composed by Japanese rock star Yoshiki at Royal Albert Hall.

+Covers

 In March 2015, Circa Waves performed a rock cover at BBC Radio 1's Live Lounge.
 That same month, James Arthur covered the song for MTV.
 In May 2015, Ella Henderson delivered an acoustic cover at Spin 1038 Live Room.
 In September 2015, Rhodes covered the song at BBC Radio 1's Live Lounge.

 The song appears in the 2019 Max Martin jukebox musical & Juliet where it is performed by Romeo.
 Jordan Luke Gage, who originated the role on the West End, recorded the song for the official cast soundtrack.

 Track listings

 Credits and personnel

-Credits adapted from the liner notes of Fifty Shades of Grey: Original Motion Picture Soundtrack.
+Credits were adapted from the liner notes of Fifty Shades of Grey: Original Motion Picture Soundtrack.